Innovacom

 Venture Round in 2023

-Upciti specializes in providing precise, localized, and real-time data for smart cities and retailers through advanced multi-purpose sensor technology.
-The company employs artificial intelligence for image analysis, enabling the characterization and optimization of the flow of goods and people in urban environments.
-This technology supports local authorities in enhancing the efficiency of urban systems, contributing to the development of smarter and more livable cities.
-By delivering actionable insights, Upciti aims to improve conditions for residents and enhance the overall experience within urban areas.
+Upciti is a company that specializes in providing precise, localized, and real-time data aimed at enhancing smart cities and retail environments.
+It develops advanced multi-purpose sensor technology that leverages artificial intelligence to analyze images, allowing for the characterization and optimization of the movement of goods and people within urban areas.
+By offering localized insights, Upciti enables local authorities and retailers to improve the efficiency of urban systems, contributing to the overall quality of life in cities.
+The company's focus is on making urban spaces smarter and more enjoyable for residents and visitors alike.

 Niryo